narendracode/klaytn-graph/README.md

 # Open for contribution

 ## To do :
-1. Add docker, docker-compose files
-2. Add files for kubernetes deployment
+1. Add files for kubernetes deployment
-3. Improve logging
+2. Improve logging
-4. Code refactoring
-5. Test scripts
+3. Test scripts
-6. Add support for KP7(Fungible token)